picocomputer/picocomputer.github.io/docs/source/vga.rst

         * 4 - 640x360 (16:9)
   * - $1:0:01
     - MODE
-    - Program a mode into a plane of scanlines. $1:0:00-$1:0:FF cleared after programming.
+    - Program a mode into a plane of scanlines. $1:0:02-$1:0:FF cleared after programming.
 Each mode has a section of this document for its own registers.
         * 0 - Console
         * 1 - Character
         * 2 - Tile
         * 3 - Bitmap
         * 4 - Sprite
-        * 5 - Affine Sprite

 Mode 0: Console